Problem Statement

 "First-year college students from underrepresented backgrounds drop out at twice the rate of their peers, often citing feelings of isolation and difficulty navigating institutional resources.
 They need better ways to build community and access support services during their critical first semester."

-By defining clear, compelling problem statements before moving to solutions, product teams can ensure they're building products that solve real user needs, create genuine value, and address meaningful challenges.
+Remember that a good problem statement is like a compass - it points you in the right direction without telling you exactly how to get there.
+By defining clear, compelling problem statements before moving to solutions, you can ensure you're building products that solve real user needs, create genuine value, and address meaningful challenges.
 This foundational step significantly increases the likelihood of product success by aligning efforts around validated user problems rather than assumed solutions.